BetterTyped/hyper-fetch/documentation/docs/01-Getting Started/Native.md

 :::note

-This section is currently **Worki in Progress**.
+This section is currently **Work in Progress**.
 It will be ready for version 1.0.0 of Hyper Fetch.

 :::